Instamrkt/slate/source/includes/_websocket_api_calls_game_sources.md

 Parameter | Default | Description
 --------- | ------- | -----------
-source_name | null | The name you want to assign to your source (your domain suggested).
+source_name | null | The name you want to assign to your source (your domain suggested). description | null | The description (up to 512 chars) you want to assign to your source.
+This parameter is optional.

 ### Response code